『The Elements of Power』のカバーアート

 このコンテンツについて

-Epic, shocking, and deeply reported, The Elements of Power tells the story of the war for the global supply of battery metals—essential for the decarbonization of our economies—and the terrible, bloody human cost of this badly misunderstood industry.
+Epic, shocking, and deeply reported, The Elements of Power tells the story of the war for the global supply of battery metals—essential for the decarbonization of our economies—and the terrible, bloody human cost of this badly misunderstood industry

 Congo is rich.
 Swaths of the war-torn African country lack basic infrastructure, and, after many decades of colonial occupation, its people are officially among the poorest in the world.
 But hidden beneath the soil are vast quantities of cobalt, lithium, copper, tin, tantalum, tungsten, and other treasures.
-Recently, this veritable periodic table of resources has become extremely valuable because these metals are essential for the global “energy transition” — the plan for wealthy nations to wean themselves off fossil fuels by shifting to sustainable forms of energy, such as solar and wind.
+Recently, this veritable periodic table of resources has become extremely valuable because these metals are essential for the global “energy transition”—the plan for wealthy nations to wean themselves off fossil fuels by shifting to sustainable forms of energy, such as solar and wind.
+The race to electrify the world’s economy has begun, and China has a considerable head start.
+From Indonesia to South America to Central Africa, Beijing has invested in mines and infrastructure for decades.
+But the U.S. has begun fighting back with massive investments of its own, as well as sanctions and disruptive tariffs.

 In this rush for green energy, the world has become utterly reliant on resources unearthed far away and willfully blind to the terrible political, environmental, and social consequences of their extraction.
-If Congo possesses such riches, why are its children routinely descending deep into treacherous mines to dig with the most rudimentary of tools, or in some cases their bare hands?
+If the Democratic Republic of the Congo possesses such riches, why are its children routinely descending deep into treacherous mines to dig with the most rudimentary of tools, or in some cases their bare hands?
 Why are Indonesia’s seas and skies being polluted in a rush for battery metals?
 Why is the Western Sahara, a source for phosphates, still being treated like a colony?
 Who must pay the price for progress?

 ©2026 Nicolas Niarchos (P)2026 Penguin Audio